 Detecting the early signs of deterioration in patients with confirmed or suspected COVID-19 is a significant challenge for health and social care teams.
 As patients at risk of poorer outcomes can be identified by reduced oxygen saturation levels, the ability to recognise early decreases in blood oxygen levels before the patient becomes symptomatic is vital.

-Patient Safety Collaboratives are supporting the use of pulse oximeters in their local health and care systems, both as part of the national COVID Oximetry @home and virtual ward models:
+In 2020/21, Patient Safety Collaboratives supported the successful national roll-out of pulse oximeters in their local health and care systems, both as part of the national COVID Oximetry @home and virtual ward models.

 - COVID Oximetry @home uses pulse oximeters for patients at risk to safely self-monitor their condition at home, providing an opportunity to detect a decline in their condition that might require hospital review and admission.
 Early experiences of implementing this approach have been linked to reduced mortality, hospital length of stay, and the number of patients requiring intensive care admission and ventilation.

 - The COVID virtual ward model is a secondary-care-led initiative to support early and safe discharge from hospital (step down care) for COVID patients.
 It has already been implemented in some parts of the country where it is having an impact in reducing emergency admission and builds on the COVID Oximetry @home model.

 Pulse oximetry monitoring at home as part of a package of care has been recommended by the World Health Organisation.

 A table showing the differences between COVID Oximetry @home and COVID virtual wards (credit: Matt Inada-Kim)

 General advice for anyone experiencing the symptoms of COVID-19 is available on the NHS website.
 The NHS has also published this ‘safety netting’ leaflet for people with suspected coronavirus who are isolating at home.